-- Code assist: - Code complete: Type Ahead and Name completion.
-For more information, see "Understanding Code Assist" on page 43. - Code templates: Templates for creation of tables, procedures, etc. For more information, see "Understanding SQL Templates" on page 55. - Hyper links.
-For more information, see "Understanding Hyperlinks" on page 46. - Semantic validation.
-For more information, see "Sematic Validation" on page 38. - Object hovering: Hover over an error found and an explanation of the cause of the error appears. - Code formatter.
-For more information, see "Understanding Code Formatting" on page 46. - Code correction and transformations, For more information, see "Examples of Transformations and SQL Query Rewrites" on page 185. - Object indexing: For more information, see "Set Index Configuration Preferences" on page 15. - SQL Project Explorer.
-For more information, see "Working with SQL Projects" on page 33.
+- Code assist: - Code complete.
+Type Ahead and Name completion.
+For more information, see Understanding Code Assist. - Code templates.
+Templates for creation of tables, procedures, etc. For more information, see Understanding SQL Templates. - Hyperlinks.
+For more information, see Understanding Hyperlinks. - Semantic validation.
+For more information, see Sematic Validation. - Object hovering.
+Hover over an error found and an explanation of the cause of the error appears. - Code formatter.
+For more information, see Understanding Code Formatting. - Code correction and transformations.
+For more information, see Examples of Transformations and SQL Query Rewrites. - Object indexing.
+For more information, see Specify Data Source Indexing Preferences. - SQL Project Explorer.
+For more information, see Working with SQL Projects.